ajeglot/academic/content/education/PHD/index.md

 microbial composition of the samples (Metagenomic analyses based on DNA and cDNA) and the quantity of specific organisms and genes with qPCR methods.
 We reconstructed genomes thanks to the Metagenomic data using Anvi'o.
 All in all, I developped my skills in hands-on molecular biology practices and bioinformatics (Dada2 with R, Anvi'o with Bash, Web scrapping with Python).

-Learn more about my exchange support by a grant from the European Molecular Biology Organization following this link: (https://agro.au.dk/en/current-news/news/show/artikel/phd-student-receives-embo-scientific-exchange-grant)
+Learn more about my exchange supported by a grant from the European Molecular Biology Organization following this link: (https://agro.au.dk/en/current-news/news/show/artikel/phd-student-receives-embo-scientific-exchange-grant)

 ## Scientific articles